UoM-Data-Science-Platforms/gm-sde/docs/SQL-generation-process.md

 Concept, Version, FK_SNOMED_ID
 ```

+The `#AllCodes` table allows you to retrieve all clinical codes relating to a concept.
+The remaining four table link concepts to foreign key ids specific to the GraphNet database.
 The two `#Versioned...` tables allow queries based on the concept and the version.
 The other two tables just contain the most recent version (highest version number) of each concept.

 `FK_Coding_ID` and `FK_SNOMED_ID` are the (bigint) id fields that the GMCR database use to identify codes.
 All codes are mapped to one of both of these fields.